lavanyagarg112/Kungfu-_DatingSim/README.md

 # Kungfu-_DatingSim

-Kungfu-_DatingSim is an interactive dating simulator that utilizes a complex modeling system to simulate real-life dating experiences.
-The game focuses on providing a realistic and engaging dating simulation with a variety of characters and scenarios.
+Kungfu-_DatingSim is an complex dating simulator that utilizes a complex modeling system to simulate real-life dating experiences.
+The simulation focuses on providing a realistic and engaging dating simulation following a variety of rules.

-## Features
+## Rules

-- Realistic dating scenarios
-- Complex character interaction system
-- Multiple storylines and endings
-- Dynamic decision-making process
-- High-quality graphics and sound
+- Turtles which collide/meet will register in their memory
+- Turtles who meet at least 3 times will get together

 ## Installation